Sanitizing RV Fresh Water System - How to Sanitize Recreational Vehicle Water Tank

 The way I Sanitize My RV's Fresh Water Tank.

 A friend and fellow full time RVer, Bill Randolph told me how he uses something other than household bleach which works well for him and I also started using it.
-I think is worth passing on to you.
+I think it is worth passing on to you.
 Before he retired, Bill spent twenty years in the swimming pool business.
 He's an expert when it comes to sanitizing swimming pools and spas and says the same rules apply to RV fresh water systems.

 Bill uses Chlorinating Concentrate (Sodium Dichloro-s-Triazinetricone or Sodium Dichlor for short).
 Sodium Dichlor contains 62% available chlorine.
 Compare that to household bleach which has something close to 3%.
 One pound of Sodium Dichlor is equal to 8 gallons of bleach!
 Also, household bleach contains other stuff, including a lot of salt, and that salt and other stuff is what causes the bad taste and why you have to flush the fresh water tank so well.